Grouping multiple FSx for Windows File Server file systems with DFS Namespaces - Amazon FSx for Windows File Server

 Grouping multiple FSx for Windows File Server file systems with DFS Namespaces

-DFS Namespaces is a role service in Windows Server that enables you to group shared folders located on different servers into one or more logically structured namespaces.
+DFS Namespaces is a Windows Server role service that you use to group shared folders located on different servers into one or more logically structured namespaces.
 This makes it possible to give users a virtual view of shared folders, where a single path leads to files located on multiple file systems, as shown in the following diagram.
+In addition to organizing and unifying access to your file shares across multiple file systems,

 Diagram displaying the process of creating a single namespace on two namespace servers.